 Here’s what you need to do to report and replace your stolen passport quickly and effectively:

-Then, report the theft of your travel document to the U.S. Department of State Passport Services by completing the Statement Regarding Lost or Stolen Passport, Form DS-64.
-This form can be completed:
+Next, you need to notify the U.S. Department of State Passport Services about the theft.
+You can do this by completing the Statement Regarding Lost or Stolen Passport, Form DS-64, which can be submitted in a few different ways:

 U.S. Department of State